deepadhurka/emacs/README.md

 # Emacs Configuration

-> **Please note**: I no longer use emacs regularly and am unable to support issues on this configuration.
-I will leave it up for people in case it is useful, but I have disabled issues on the repository and will not respond to emails asking for help -- I receive too many emails as it is, and unfortunately I cannot respond to every one.

 **Tested on versions:**
 * GNU Emacs 24.3.1 (x86_64-apple-darwin13.1.0, NS apple-appkit-1265.19) of 2014-04-06
 * GNU Emacs 24.3.1 (x86_64-pc-linux-gnu, GTK+ Version 3.4.2) of 2014-02-22